Unit 3 – World at War: Lasting Legacy

 - Explain the downfall of your gangster.
 How did your gangster's life end?

-- How did organized crime lead to the failure of Prohibition in the 1920s?
+- How did organized crime lead to the failure of Prohibition in the early 1930s?

 - Amongst the list of notorious gangsters above, why are so many from New York City and Chicago?
 NOTE: Try using the links below to help answer this question.

 - Why are so many Italians, especially the Sicilians, on this list above?
 NOTE: Need help?
-Try this FBI Reports: Italian Organized Crime.
+Try this History Channel: Origins of the Mafia

 - What is the connection between the Homicides per 100,000 population graph (below) and your gangster?

 - Critical Thinking: Should your gangster be remembered as famous or infamous?
-NOTE: Please think about this before answering.
-Can a Hollywood movies turn gangsters into celebrities and is that okay?
-When are actions justified as a means to an end?
+NOTE: Please think about this before answering: Can Hollywood movies turn gangsters/criminals into celebrities and is that okay?

 Organized Crime Resources: